UMD-DRASTIC/UMD-DRASTIC.github.io/vagrant.md

 * node-3: DRAS-TIC webserver

 The DRAS-TIC webserver will have an HTTP server running on port 80, which is forwarded to 8080 on your host machine.
 To reach the DRAS-TIC web interface, point your browser to: http://localhost:8080/.

+If you find that the web server is not available when "vagrant up" completes, I've often found it helps to issue as "vagrant reload" command.
+This reestablishes the forwarding of node-3's port 80 to the local port 8080.